JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Food_For_Thought.md

 ## Introduction

 _The Urantia Book_ encourages gardening as a way of life and emphasizes the historical importance of this pursuit as it relates to the development of civilization.
-Word searches related to _s__oil_, _horticulture_, _agriculture,_ and _gardening_ were especially helpful to the development of this Topical Study, as the latter headings suggest.
+Word searches related to _soil_, _horticulture_, _agriculture,_ and _gardening_ were especially helpful to the development of this Topical Study, as the latter headings suggest.

 Regarding the following thematic presentation of material, consider this Topical Study as foundational to [Genetic Introductions, Mutations, and Evolution: a _Urantia Book_ perspective](/en/article/Halbert_Katzen/Genetic_Introductions_Mutations_and_Evolution).
 Central themes common to both Topical Studies are expressed in these two paragraphs: